 Faculty.
 There are 25 faculty in our program (3 Co-director faculty, 6 leadership faculty, 16 teaching/mentoring faculty), including psychologists, psychiatrists, internists, pediatricians, sociologists, and biostatisticians.
 Fellows will be expected to work with a primary mentor from among the faculty.

 Stipend.
 Stipend levels are set by NIMH and depend on years of related experience.

 Qualifications.
 The program is designed primarily for PhD and/or MD psychologists or psychiatrists who have a strong foundation in theory and methods and seek an opportunity to deepen and/or expand their research skills.
 In order to qualify for this federally funded grant, an applicant must be a U.S. citizen, a non-citizen national or a foreign national possessing a visa permitting permanent residence in the U.S.; having a temporary or student visa is not acceptable under this grant.
 However, we would be happy to consider applications of non-citizens if applicants are able to find funding individually through their own government or other sources.

 Applicants should also arrange for three letters of reference to be sent directly to us from the referees.
 Referees can email them as PDF attachments to [email protected], E-mail reference letters should have the referrer's digital signature and be sent from the referrer's e-mail address.

 Review process.
-Soon after the closing date for applications on January 2, 2019, we will review all applications, identify the most competitive applicants and conduct phone or in-person interviews to inform final decisions and to determine appropriate faculty mentors.
+Soon after the closing date for applications, we will review all applications, identify the most competitive applicants and conduct phone or in-person interviews to inform final decisions and to determine appropriate faculty mentors.
 Final decisions will be made on the basis of the strength of the applicant, fit with the program, and maintaining a balance of interests among the fellows.